minqiaowang/hybrid-adg-apac/access-labenv/access-labenv.md

 4. Click **Connection** > **SSH** > **Auth** in the left navigation pane and configure the SSH private key to use by clicking Browse under Private key file for authentication.

-5. Navigate to the location where you saved your SSH private key file, select the file, and click Open.
+5. Navigate to the location where you saved your SSH private key file, select the file like labkey.ppk, and click Open.
 NOTE:  You cannot connect while on VPN or in the Oracle office on clear-corporate (choose clear-internet).

     ![](./images/putty-auth.png " ")